-- Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum - That child's wishes and feelings are considered when determining what action to take and what services to provide when dealing with safeguarding concern - Identifying children who need extra mental health support - Promoting a caring, safe and positive environment within the school - Ensure children are taught to recognise when they are at risk and know how to get help when they need it both, physically and online. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children including Early Help - Notifying Children's Social Care as soon as there is a significant concern - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up to date list of LAC/CIN is regularly reviewed and monitored - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children - The school will ensure that children are taught about safeguarding, including online safety this will be a part of a broad and balanced curriculum.
-This will include covering relevant issues through Relationships Education age appropriately.
-Aspects include: - Healthy and respectful relationships - Boundaries and consent - Stereotyping, prejudice and equality - How to recognise an abusive relationship, including coercive and controlling behaviour - The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse - What constitutes sexual harassment and sexual violence and why these are always unacceptable
+- Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum - That child's wishes and feelings are taken into account when determining what action to take and what services to provide when dealing with safeguarding concern - Identifying children who are in need of extra mental health support - Promoting a caring, safe and positive environment within the school - Ensure children are taught to recognise when they are at risk and know how to get help when they need it both, physically and online. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children including Early Help - Notifying Children's Social Care as soon as there is a significant concern - Ensuring that a named teacher is designated for Looked After Children/Children In Need (LAC & CIN) and that an up to date list of LAC/CIN is regularly reviewed and monitored - Providing continuing support to a student (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Head at the pupil's new school as a matter of urgency - Working with partner agencies to support and safeguard children within; Early Help, Children in Need, Child Protection and Looked After Children - The school will ensure that children are taught about safeguarding, including online safety this will be a part of a broad and balanced curriculum.
+This will include covering relevant issues through Relationships Education

-9. Supporting Parents / Carers
+10. Supporting Parents / Carers

-- 9.1 Parents and carers play an important role in protecting their children from harm.
-In most cases, the school will discuss concerns about a pupil with the family and, where appropriate, seek their agreement to making referrals to LADO. - 9.2 Where there are any doubts, the designated lead should clarify with the LADO/ LSCP whether, and if so when and by whom, the parents should be told about the referral in accordance with DFE Information Sharing 2018. - 9.3 The pupil's views will be considered in deciding whether to inform the family, particularly where the pupil is sufficiently mature to make informed judgements about the issues, and about consenting to that. - 9.4 The school aims to help parents understand that the school, like all others, has a duty to safeguard and promote the welfare of all pupils.
-The school may need to share information and work in partnership with other agencies when there are concerns about a pupil's welfare. - 9.5 The School will provide all associated policies, guidance on safeguarding and information on their responsibility via the website and as appropriate.
-This information will be in light of the following excerpt: - Children want to be respected, their views to be heard, to have stable relationships with professionals built on trust and for consistent support provided for their individual needs.
+10.1 Parents and carers play an important role in protecting their children from harm.
+In most cases, the school will discuss concerns about a pupil with the family and, where appropriate, seek their agreement to making referrals to LADO.

+- 10.2 Where there are any doubts, the designated lead should clarify with the LADO/ LSCP whether, and if so when and by whom, the parents should be told about the referral in accordance with DFE Information Sharing 2018. - 10.3 The pupil's views will be considered in deciding whether to inform the family, particularly where the pupil is sufficiently mature to make informed judgements about the issues, and about consenting to that. - 10.4 The school aims to help parents understand that the school, like all others, has a duty to safeguard and promote the welfare of all pupils.
+The school may need to share information and work in partnership with other agencies when there are concerns about a pupil's welfare. - 10.5 The School will provide all associated policies, guidance on safeguarding and information on their responsibility via the website and as appropriate.
+This information will be in light of the following excerpt:

+Children want to be respected, their views to be heard, to have stable relationships with professionals built on trust and for consistent support provided for their individual needs.
 This should guide the behaviour of professionals.
 Anyone working with children should see and speak to the child; listen to what they say; take their views seriously; and work with them collaboratively when deciding how to support their needs.
-Working Together to Safeguard Children 2018.
+Working Together to Safeguard Children 2018

-10. Confidentiality
+11. Confidentiality